Cottonwood Stables LLC

 Routine:

 Our day starts at 5am for feeding.
 Horses get beet pulp then grain and water is checked.
-Between 5:30am and 6am, (weather permitting) horses are turned out and stalls are picked and re-bedded, water buckets are dumped, rinsed and refilled.
+Between 5:30am and 6am, (weather permitting) horses are turned out to hay and stalls are picked and re-bedded, water buckets are dumped, rinsed and refilled.
 Horses are then fed hay again outside or in depending on the day.
 Hay is put in stalls for when horses come in.

 Horses are checked around 6pm and again between 9pm and 10pm for the last time for the night.